 Students will be required to submit official ACT or SAT score results upon enrollment for the purposes of determining the validity of our test-optional policy.
 This validity examination will include the review of our advising process and will ensure that students admitted will be successful in the programs of their choice.
 For students entering pre-health tracks, these will be particularly informative and may reveal that students will need additional support to best position them for success in General Chemistry.

-Because of NCAA eligibility rules, Division I student-athletes are required to submit official scores in order to be declared eligible for competition.
-These scores are submitted to the NCAA Clearinghouse and not necessarily directly to Creighton University.
+Because of NCAA eligibility rules, Division I student-athletes are required to submit official scores in order to be declared eligible for competition.* These scores are submitted to the NCAA Clearinghouse and not necessarily directly to Creighton University. *This requirement has been waived for incoming freshmen for fall 2021.

 Some special programs and additional scholarships have minimum ACT/SAT requirements.
 These scores determine eligibility for the programs and scholarships, but are not reviewed by the Admissions Committee.
 These scores can be either official or self-reported via the form in the student’s admissions portal.